mil-oss/2525-wg/README.md

 Mil-OSS MIL-STD-2525 working group

 Trying something new here.
-We're finally convinced it's time to solve the 2525* dynamical iconagraphy rendering problem once and for all.
+We're finally convinced it's time to solve the 2525* dynamic iconagraphy rendering problem once and for all.
 A pure OSS solution is the answer - not proprietary, or government program-controlled options.